HyperCells/HyperCells.github.io/source/contents/Tutorials/HatanoNelson_model.md

 Construction of **non-Hermitian** Abelian Bloch Hamiltonians of:

-* a tight-binding model with hermiticity breaking gains and losses
+* a tight-binding model with Hermiticity-breaking gains and losses
 * and a variant of the Hatano-Nelson model for the {math}`\{6,4\}`-lattice.
 ```